aminezou/website/content/en/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

       kubectl create -f https://k8s.io/examples/application/wordpress/mysql-deployment.yaml
       ```

 2. Verify that a PersistentVolume got dynamically provisioned.
-Note that it can
+Note that
    It can take up to a few minutes for the PVs to be provisioned and bound.

       ```shell